MrKleiner/blvtf/README.md

 # Limitations
  - Animated textures are not supported yet
  - Images packed into the blend fille cannot be exported yet

+# Windows only.
+No Linux/Mac support planned.
+Switch to windows, you masochist